xcore/sc_capacitive_sensing/doc/appnote.rst

 measurements.

-The ``measureAverage()`` function measures an average over 64 measurements. scaled up by a factor of 256 (enabling larger scale averages to be computed without loss of precision).
+The ``measureAverage()`` function measures an average over 64 measurements.

 A window of recent measurements requires memory to store past measurements, but can return a high rate of measurements.
 A running average will return a